v8-rt/RRR/README.md

     - SolidGeek-VescUart-extended

     - Heltec_ESP32_Dev-Boards-extended
-5. Open the .ino's (IDE will create a folder for each) and upload code to the Controller* // Receiver
+5. Extract and open the .ino's (IDE will create a folder for each) and upload code to the Controller* // Receiver

     - SND**.ino = Sender = Remote Controller